 You'll be very busy looking after your baby, but remember to go for your postnatal check with your GP at around six to eight weeks after the birth.

-This is a good opportunity to talk to your GP about any health problems you've had since the birth, such as perineal pain (pain in the area between your vagina and back passage), back pain, piles, a leaky bladder (incontinence) or pain after episiotomy.
+This is a good opportunity to talk to your GP about any health problems you've had since the birth, such as pain in the area between your vagina and back passage (perineal pain), back pain, piles, a leaky bladder (incontinence), or pain after episiotomy.